rtfisher/self_heating_network/README.md

  runaway burning leads to the development of a shock front and a subsequent detonation.

- Mathematically, t_burn < t_cross over some length scale L, so that the critical length L > (e_int / eps_nuc) c_s.
-Here e_int is the specific internal energy,
+ Mathematically, this condition is equivalent to the statement t_burn < t_cross over some length scale L, so that the critical length L > (e_int / eps_nuc) c_s.
- eps_nuc is the specific nuclear energy generation rate, and c_s is the sound speed.
+ Here e_int is the specific internal energy, eps_nuc is the specific nuclear energy generation rate, and c_s is the sound speed.

  Optically-thin neutrino cooling is included from pynucastro, and an optional stub (not fully implemented) sets a prescribed turbulent dissipation rate.